TYPO3-extensions/sphinx/Documentation/UsersManual/CreatingBuildingSphinxDocumentationProject/Index.rst

 .. index::
 	single: LaTeX

 This Sphinx builder generates a LaTeX project of your documentation into directory ``_build/latex``.
 You need a LaTeX environment to compile LaTeX projects and generate nice-looking PDF.
-Please consult chapter :ref:`rendering_pdf` for further information.
+Please consult chapter :ref:`rendering-pdf` for further information.

 PDF